United Women in Faith Reading Program

 1. How Can I Participate in the Reading Program?

-See the full details of the current Reading Program plans on the UMW website Reading Program Page.
-There are four plans to choose from, and you may choose books from the current year’s list and/or the previous 5 years.
+See the full details of the current Reading Program plans in the catalogs found on the UWF website Reading Program Page.
+There are four plans to choose from, depending on how many books you want to read.
+You may choose books from the current year’s list and/or the previous 5 years.

 2. What is the timeline for participating in the Reading Program?